-This parameter determines which input the relay will act on.
-You can set it to the transducer (default), or the auxiliary (current) input, or an average of the two.
+This parameter determines which input the relay will act on, dependant on selected Mode (P100) and/or Transducer (P101).
+You can set it to the transducer (default), or the auxiliary (current) input, or an average of any two.
 In most cases, this will not need to be changed from the default.